hiveot/hub/docs/README-TD.md

 The basis for HiveOT's device classification is a hierarchy that can be extended with specialization terms to narrow down the classification.
 The full list of HiveOT device classes can be found in [api/vocab/ht-device-classes.yaml]("../api/vocab/ht-device-classes.yaml")

 Top level categories in the HiveOT thing classification vocabulary are:
+The vocab below is an example.
+Please use the vocabulary defined with the project.
 ```
 * ht:actuator - electric device for controlling an external observable feature of interest
 * ht:appliance - class of devices for performing tasks for occupant use